 Robert has received commissions from Kansas City Ballet, Atlanta Ballet, Grand Rapids Ballet, Smuin Ballet, sjDANCEco, San Jose State University, Southern Methodist University, and Quixotic Cirque Noveau, where he recently premiered an evening-length production of Firebird.
 His work has been presented at venues including Tanzsommer Festival (Vienna), Ballet Builders Showcase (New York City), and West Wave Dance Festival (San Francisco).
 Robert was resident choreographer with Novaballet from 2008-2009 and with Diablo Ballet from 2015-2018, where he created original works including Red Shoes and Carnival of the Imagination.
 Robert’s choreography for Post: has been featured at Jacob’s Pillow’s Inside/Out Festival, SF International Arts Festival, and Seattle’s Against the Grain Festival.
 Post: was named “Best New Dance” of San Francisco by 7×7 Magazine and has been nominated for three Isadora Duncan Awards.

 Robert danced professionally with Ballet Arizona, ODC/Dance, Company C Contemporary Ballet, and Diablo Ballet, where he was nominated for an Isadora Duncan Award for “Outstanding Performance- Individual” for his 2012-13 season.
-He danced leading roles in works by choreographers including George Balanchine, José Límon, Val Caniparoli, KT Nelson, Trey McIntyre, Septime Webre, and Mario Radacovsky, Twyla Tharp, August Bournonville, Maurice Causey, Lar Lubovitch, Dominic Walsh, Jodie Gates, Ib Andersen, Paul Taylor, Brenda Way, and Julia Adam.
+He danced leading roles in works by choreographers including George Balanchine, José Límon, Val Caniparoli, KT Nelson, Trey McIntyre, Septime Webre, Mario Radacovsky, Twyla Tharp, August Bournonville, Maurice Causey, Lar Lubovitch, Dominic Walsh, Jodie Gates, Ib Andersen, Paul Taylor, Brenda Way, and Julia Adam.

-Robert is also the Artistic Director of Berkeley Ballet Theater, an organization dedicated to building on the traditions of classical ballet to move the art form forward for the next generation.
+Robert is also the Artistic Director of Berkeley Ballet Theater, a training organization dedicated to building on the traditions of classical ballet to move the art form forward for the next generation.
 He teaches company classes for LINES Ballet, Smuin Ballet, and ODC/Dance, as well as master classes and workshops throughout the country.
 In addition to his work as a choreographer, teacher and dancer, he holds a degree in business from Rio Salado College.

 Photo credit: Natalia Perez